 You can use a classic toolbox but you can also hang up a magnetic strip to hold screwdrivers, wrenches, and scissors.
 This is especially great when you want to have easy access to the tools in your garage.

 If space is still limited in your garage after your storage mission, consider using Boxie24 for your storage needs.
-It’s so quick and convenient that it is a no-brainer.
-Call us today and let one of your friendly experts assist you with whatever you may need!
-And whether you are looking for self storage in New York or storage units in NYC we’ll be there and if not then search for ‘storage units near me’, we are maybe closer to you than you think.
+It’s so quick and convenient you don’t even need to think about it.
+Call us today and let one of our friendly experts assist you with whatever you may need!
+And whether you are looking for self storage in New York or storage units in NYC or self storage in Miami or storage units in Miami we’ll be there!
+Go ahead and search for ‘storage units near me’, we may be closer to you than you think.